Yearly Training Requirements for Pilots

 How Long Does it Take to Train as a Pilot?

-The shortest possible time it takes to train and qualify as a commercial airline pilot is around 18 months, assuming the trainee has no previous flying experience and performs to a high standard throughout their training.
+The shortest possible time it takes to train and qualify as a commercial airline pilot is around 18 months.
+This assumes the trainee has no previous flying experience and performs to a high standard throughout their training.
 Realistically for most people, it is likely to take around 24 months (2 years).

-If you enrol on an integrated flight training course, you can start the course with no previous flying experience and reach the point of operating a commercial passenger aircraft in about 18 to 24 months.
+If you enrol on an integrated flight training course, you can start the training with no previous flying experience and reach the point of operating a commercial passenger aircraft in about 18 to 24 months.
 To do it within this time frame, you would need to be accepted onto an integrated flight training course.
-An integrated training course is a full time, intensive course, where you complete all the required training at one flight training organisation, including all the theoretical studying and practical flight training.
+An integrated training course is a full time, intensive course, where you complete all the required training at one flight training organisation.
+This includes all the theoretical studying and practical flight training.

 You will typically spend 6 – 9 months completing the theoretical training (ground school) prior to moving onto the practical training on the aircraft and in the simulators.
 After completing this training you will have obtained a licence referred to as a ‘Frozen’ Air Transport Pilots Licence (ATPL).
 This is a pre-reqresit to going onto train on a specific commercial aircraft on which you are employed to fly with an airline (the type rating).